Export FHIR data in Azure API for FHIR

 GET https://<<FHIR service base URL>>/Group/[ID]/$export>>

 With export, data is exported in multiple files each containing resources of only one type.
-No individual file will exceed 100,000 resource records.
+The number of resources in an individual file will be limited.
+The maximum number of resources is based on system performance.
+It is currently set to 5,000, but can change.
 The result is that you may get multiple files for a resource type, which will be enumerated (for example,

 Group/[ID]/$export may export duplicate resources if the resource is in a compartment of more than one resource, or is in multiple groups.

 In addition, checking the export status through the URL returned by the location header during the queuing is supported along with canceling the actual export job.

 Currently we support $export for ADLS Gen2 enabled storage accounts, with the following limitation: